 - The Enclosure

-This is the “black box” (or white, or other color) that houses all of the components.
-The shape and size of this box helps “tune” the output of the sub.
-It determines, among other things, how low the sub plays, where it’s strongest frequency band is, and how much output (measured as dB SPL—or decibels of sound pressure levels) is possible.
+This is the “black box” (or white, or other colors) that houses all of the components.
+The shape and size of this box help “tune” the output of the sub.
+It determines, among other things, how low the sub plays, where its strongest frequency band is, and how much output (measured as dB SPL—or decibels of sound pressure levels) is possible.
 This enclosure may be sealed or ported (more on that later) and it may house one or more drivers.
 The quality of the enclosure is important for many reasons, but the chiefest is that you want all of the sound emanating from a subwoofer to come from the driver(s) and port(s)—not from “leaky” gaps in the edges or corners of the cabinet.

 - The Driver, or “Woofer”

 This is the “piston” or loudspeaker driver that creates the sound waves from the enclosure.
 There may be one more of these drivers in a single cabinet, and one or more may even be serving as “passive radiators” which produce additional sound in response to the active driver.
 The drivers vary in size, but a general rule is that the larger the surface area of the active drivers, the deeper the subwoofer can play.
-There are exceptions to this rule, so don’t treat that as an absolutely, but—in general—a 12″ subwoofer will tend to play lower than an 8″ woofer, all other things being relatively similar.
+There are exceptions to this rule, so don’t treat that as an absolute, but—in general—a 12″ subwoofer will tend to play lower than an 8″ woofer, all other things being relatively similar.
 Drivers can be made of aluminum, composite or coated paper, or some type of graphite material.
 The idea is to have a driver that is stiff and which moves with very little flexibility so that the sound comes out cleanly from the surface area presented.
-Other parts of the driver include the surround, which attaches it the moving part of the woofer to the frame; the voice coil, which transmits the electrical energy to produce the forces to move the woofer; and the magnet, which serves as the largest part of the “motor” section o make the driver move back and forth.
+Other parts of the driver include the surround, which attaches the moving part of the woofer to the frame; the voice coil, which transmits the electrical energy to produce the forces to move the woofer; and the magnet, which serves as the largest part of the “motor” section o make the driver move back and forth.
 Generally, a larger magnet structure will indicate a more powerful and capable driver.